doriszh0/cse15l-lab-reports/Week-9-Lab-Report.md

 ```
 > Using the `cp` command on `TestListExamples.java`, we first copy the file that is used to test the student submission into `student-submission`, the same directory as the student submission, to make access simpler.
 Then, we change the directory to `student-submission` using `cd`.

 > Now we need to check whether or not the student submission contains the file we need, and to do this, we use an if statement.
-We ask if, specifically the file (`-f`), `ListExamples.java` exists in the directory, and if it does, we print `ListExamples.java found` in the terminal.
+We ask if, specifically the file (`-f`), `ListExamples.java` exists in the directory, and if it does, we print `"ListExamples.java found"` in the terminal.
 If it does not exist, then we print `"need file ListExamples.java"`, and then we terminate the script with exit code 1 due to the missing file.

 <br/>